LD4P/discovery/README.md

 # Discovery
 This repository began as a way to document work (including planning, design, and implementation) being done as part of LD4P2 grant including institution-specific work for the grant (such as at Cornell).
-We plan on continuing to use this repository to track work and deliverables for Cornell in LD4P3 as well.

 LD4P2-grant related information is available here: